In this post, our Roundup lawyers will give you:

 Huge Roundup Verdicts Broke Monsanto’s Resolve

 I think Monsanto had a somewhat unique corporate resolve to ignore the evidence that Roundup causes NHL.
-They started off relying on unreliable data to prove their hypothesis, and when the evidence became clear, Monsanto stuck their heads in the sand.
+They initially relied on unreliable data to support their hypothesis, and when the evidence became clear, Monsanto chose to ignore it.
 I’m convinced this is how history will write this story.

 After years of discovery, that unshakable resolve crumbled.
 The first Roundup cases went to trial with disastrous results for Bayer.
 The first two trials resulted in $289 million and $80 million verdicts.
 The third trial ended in an eye-popping verdict of $2 billion for the plaintiff.